nyreehinton/content-ops-starter/content/pages/blog/fundamental-market-misdiagnoses.md

 ### 1. Odometer Manipulation Proves the Batteries Are Deficient

-My Tesla odometer analysis proved that Tesla’s vehicles do not record mileage purely based on physical distance traveled.
+Tesla odometer analysis proved that Tesla’s vehicles do not record mileage purely based on physical distance traveled.
 Instead, they use energy-based calculations that Tesla actively modifies through predictive algorithms, driving behavior multipliers, and efficiency recalibrations.

 This manipulation is directly tied to concealing how fast the battery degrades.
 If Tesla allowed the odometer to reflect real-world driving distances without interference, the degradation rate would become immediately apparent to consumers.
 Instead: